Super-stability in the Student-Project Allocation Problem with Ties: Preliminary definitions and results

 Conversely, suppose $M$ is stable in every instance of {\sc spa-s} obtained from $I$ by breaking the ties in some way.
 Now suppose $M$ is not super-stable in $I$.
 This implies that $M$ admits a blocking pair $(s_i, p_j)$ in $I$.
 We construct an instance $I'$ of {\sc spa-s} from $I$ by breaking the ties in the following way: (i) if $s_i$ is assigned in $M$ and $s_i$ is indifferent between $p_j$ and $M(s_i)$ in $I$ then $s_i$ prefers $p_j$ to $M(s_i)$ in $I'$; otherwise we break the ties in $s_i$'s preference list arbitrarily, and (ii) if some student, say $s_{i'}$, different from $s_i$ is assigned to $l_k$ in $M$ such that $l_k$ is indifferent between $s_i$ and $s_{i'}$ in $I$ then $l_k$ prefers $s_i$ to $s_{i'}$ in $I'$; otherwise we break the ties in $l_k$'s preference list arbitrarily.
 Thus $(s_i, p_j)$ forms a blocking pair for $M$ in $I'$, i.e., $M$ is not stable in $I'$, a contradiction to the fact that $M$ is stable in every instance of {\sc spa-s} obtained from $I$ by breaking the ties in some way. \end{proof}

-The following proposition, which is a consequence of Propositions \ref{proposition1} and \ref{proposition2}, and Theorem \ref{thrm:rural-spa-s}, tells us that if a super-stable matching $M$ exists in $I$ then all weakly stable matchings in $I$ are of the same size (equal to the size of $M$) and match exactly the same set of students. \begin{restatable}[]{proposition}{allinone} Let $I$ be an instance of { SPA-ST}, and suppose that $I$ admits a super-stable matching $M$.
-Then the Unpopular Projects Theorem holds for the set of weakly stable matchings in $I$. \end{restatable} \end{definition}
+The following proposition, which is a consequence of Propositions \ref{proposition1} and \ref{proposition2}, and Theorem \ref{thrm:rural-spa-s}, tells us that if a super-stable matching $M$ exists in $I$ then all weakly stable matchings in $I$ are of the same size (equal to the size of $M$) and match exactly the same set of students. \begin{restatable}[]{proposition}{allinone} Let $I$ be an instance of {\sc spa-st}, and suppose that $I$ admits a super-stable matching $M$.
+Then the Unpopular Projects Theorem holds for the set of weakly stable matchings in $I$. \end{restatable}

+\begin{proof} Let $I$ be an instance of {\sc spa-st}.
+Let $M$ be a super-stable matching in $I$ and let $M'$ be a weakly stable matching in $I$.
+Then by Proposition \ref{proposition2}, $M'$ is stable in some instance $I'$ of {\sc spa-s} obtained from $I$ by breaking the ties in some way.
+Also $M$ is stable in $I'$ by Proposition \ref{proposition1}.
+By Theorem \ref{thrm:rural-spa-s}, each lecturer is assigned the same number of students in $M$ and $M'$, exactly the same students are unassigned in $M$ and $M'$, and a project offered by an undersubscribed lecturer is assigned the same number of students in $M$ and $M'$.
+Hence, the Unpopular Projects Theorem holds for the set of weakly stable matchings in $I$. \end{proof}

-\subsection{Cloning from { SPA-ST} to { HRT} does not work in general}
+\subsection{Cloning from {\sc spa-st} to {\sc hrt} does not work in general}

-A linear-time algorithm for { HRT} under super-stability was described in \cite{IMS00}.
-One might assume that reducing a given instance of { SPA-ST} to an instance of { HRT} (using a ``cloning'' technique) and subsequently applying the algorithm described in \cite{IMS00} to the resulting instance would solve our problem.
+As mentioned earlier, Irving \textit{et al.}~\cite{IMS00} described a polynomial-time algorithm to find a super-stable matching or report that no such matching exists, given an instance of {\sc hrt}.
+The authors referred to their algorithm as Algorithm {\sf HRT-Super-Res}.
+One might assume that reducing a given instance of {\sc spa-st} to an instance of {\sc hrt} (using a ``cloning'' technique) and subsequently applying Algorithm {\sf HRT-Super-Res} to the resulting instance would solve our problem.
 However, this is not always true.
-In what follows, we describe an obvious method to clone an instance of { SPA-ST} to an instance of { HRT}, and we show that applying the super-stable matching algorithm described in \cite{IMS00} to the resulting { HRT} instance does not work in general.
+In what follows, we describe an obvious method to clone an instance of {\sc spa-st} to an instance of {\sc hrt}, and we show that applying the super-stable matching algorithm described in \cite{IMS00} to the resulting {\sc hrt} instance does not work in general.

+A method to derive an instance $I'$ of {\sc hrt} from an instance $I$ of {\sc spa-st} was described by Cooper and Manlove \cite{CM18a}.
+We explain this method as follows.
+The students and projects involved in $I$ are converted into residents and hospitals respectively in $I'$, i.e., each $s_i \in \mathcal{S}$ becomes $r_i$ in the cloned instance, and each $p_j \in \mathcal{P}$ becomes $h_j$.
+Residents inherit their preference lists naturally from students, i.e., if $r_i$ corresponds to $s_i$ then the preference list of $r_i$ in $I'$ is $A_i$, with each project in $A_i$ being replaced by the associated hospital.
+Hospitals inherit their preference lists from the projected preference list of the associated project according to the lecturer offering the project, i.e., if $p_j$ corresponds to $h_j$ (where $p_j$ is offered by $l_k$) then the preference list of $h_j$ in $I'$ is $\mathcal{L}_k^j$, with each student in $\mathcal{L}_k^j$ being replaced by the associated resident.
+Each hospital also inherits its capacity from the project, i.e., for each $h_j$ associated with $p_j$, the capacity of $h_j$ is $c_j$.